Eixalde/exo3d/docs/celestial_maths_doc.md

 ### CelestialMaths~compareSystemOrbits(systemCompareParameters) ⇒ <code>Number</code>
 Applies the compareOrbits function to an entire system (star excluded).
-The result is a factor adapted focanvasr the smallest scaling ratio in the system, this way only two planets may touch each other and there is no overlap.
+The result is a factor adapted for the smallest scaling ratio in the system, this way only two planets may touch each other and there is no overlap.

 **Kind**: inner method of [<code>CelestialMaths</code>](#module_CelestialMaths)